aws/amazon-freertos/cmake/doc/porting_guide.md

 The first section of the template file defines the metadata that is required to display a board's data in the Amazon FreeRTOS console.
-Use the function `afr_set_board_metadata(<name> <value>)` to define each variable listed in the template:
+Use the function `afr_set_board_metadata(<name> <value>)` to define each field listed in the template:

 ```cmake
 afr_set_board_metadata(ID "board")